aeternity/protocol/oracles/oracle_life_cycle.md

 Bob pays a fee for submitting the transaction.
 The fee is collected by the miner.

 Bob pays a fee posting a query to the oracle.
-The fee is transfered to the oracle's account.
+The fee is transferred to the oracle's account.

 The query transaction contains: